The most frequently asked questions about listed options in SG

 5) What is an attribute?

-6) What are ‘at the money’ options?
+6) What are at-the-money options?

 The money options have a strike price equal to their underlying asset price.
 The alternative is said to be “on the money”.

 No. You can think of an option as separate from its underlying stock for these purposes.
 Dividends do not affect the intrinsic value or time premium.
 These refer to changes in interest rates and other factors such as volatility, seasonality, etc., which dividends affect only marginally.
-Since most dividend-paying stocks tend to deliver higher returns due to their extra income stream, you can expect it might increase the chances of the option finishing in the money and thus increase its overall time premium.
+Since most dividend-paying stocks tend to deliver higher returns due to their extra income stream, it might increase the chances of the option finishing in the money and thus increase its overall time premium.

 Visit the website here for more information on the listed options.